-Successful leadership development can only be achieved by identifying an derailers – personal qualities which may send someone off course.
+Developing leadership successfully can only be achieved by identifying an individual’s derailers – personal qualities which may send that person off course.

 Derailers are personality characteristics which may create crippling career obstacles when an individual on the path to leadership becomes stressed or pressured.

 “The most common leadership derailers are lack of resilience – moodiness/temper – and poor people skills,” Berry said.
 This type of behaviour, left unchecked, can easily prevent a leader from forming and maintaining a functional team.